Come here to find out all about the school's committed Governing Board.

 Governors work as a team.
 Individual governors have no power or responsibility.
 It is only the full governing body which has legal duties and powers and all governors share in that corporate responsibility.

-I am thrilled to be the newly appointed Headteacher at Sharp Lane Primary School.
-I have worked as a senior leader in both Leeds and Wakefield and led previous schools through two successful ‘Good’ Ofsted Inspections.
-I am passionate about leading Sharp Lane and excited about the journey we are on and I look forward to ensuring every child not only reaches their full potential but has an opportunity to experience a vast range of opportunities in a full and enriched curriculum.
-I love working at Sharp Lane Primary School and I am always so proud of the children, staff and parents who make it such a safe, caring and happy place to learn.
+I am thrilled to be the Headteacher at Sharp Lane Primary School.
+Before joining the team at Sharp Lane, I have worked as a senior leader in both Leeds and Wakefield and led previous schools through two successful ‘Good’ Ofsted Inspections.
+I am passionate about leading Sharp Lane and excited about the journey we are on and for ensuring every child not only reaches their full potential but has an opportunity to experience a vast range of opportunities in a full and enriched curriculum.
+I love working at Sharp Lane Primary School and I am always so proud of all the children, staff and parents who make it such a safe, caring and happy place to learn.
 As a Local Leader of Education and a former Vice-Chair of Governors at two local primary schools, I have been able to use my skills to support school improvement across the city of Leeds.
 I understand how important my role as the Headteacher and member of the Governing Board is in shaping the future of all the children at Sharp Lane.
 We strive as a Governing Board and as a school leadership team to ensure every child leaves Sharp Lane equipped with our key values of aspiration, belief, commitment and discovery so they are able to deal with the rapidly changing world around them.

 Gemma Haynes